What is in this leaflet

-Even when you feel well, you will usually have to take your medicine for 4-6 months, or even longer, to make sure the benefits will last.
+Even when you feel well, you will usually have to take Mirtanza for 4 to 6 months or even longer to make sure the benefits will last.

 If you forget to take it

-If you forget to take your dose before going to bed, do not take the missed dose the next morning, because it may cause drowsiness or sleepiness during the day.
-Wait until the next evening before taking your normal dose.
+If you forget to take the tablet before you go to bed, do not take the missed dose next morning.
+It may cause drowsiness or sleepiness during the day.
+Continue treatment in the evening with your normal dose.